UCI-GDIM31/class-activities-jaydeni86/README.md

 The Start() method initiates the deer's starting position and the Update() method to update its position it transforms to every frame.
 Create a parameter to limit where the deer transforms to.

+### W6
+Add PlayerObject() GameObject(), and [SerializeField] Add an Update() to check if the bat should start or stop following the player.
+Add another one, but instead using Start(), to start the chase Both methods should be public
+The bat should move by proximity or collission (update()) Create an onCollission for it to follow the player

 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727